dmenne/d13cbreath/README.md

 * Bluck LJC (2009) Recent advances in the interpretation of the 13C octanoate breath test for gastric emptying.
 J. Breath Res.
 3, http://iopscience.iop.org/1752-7163/3/3/034002/

-* "Bluck, LJC, Jackson S, Vlasakakis G, Mander A (2011) Bayesian hierarchical methods to interpret  the 13C-octanoic acid breath  test for gastric emptying.
+* Bluck, LJC, Jackson S, Vlasakakis G, Mander A (2011) Bayesian hierarchical methods to interpret  the 13C-octanoic acid breath  test for gastric emptying.
 Digestion 83_96-107.